YerevaNN/Parameter-Golf-Armenia/README.md

 **What are D:5 countries, and why does my employer matter?**
 Participants must confirm they are not working for a company headquartered in a D:5 (sanctioned/restricted) country.
 This requirement applies to both compute access and prize eligibility. **Example:** A student enrolled at an Armenian university who also works at an Armenian branch of a Russian company cannot get compute access—the company headquarters is in a D:5 country (Russian Federation).
 If such a violation is detected, the person will be banned from the competition.

-**D:5 countries** (company headquarters in these countries disqualifies from compute access and prize): Afghanistan, Belarus, Cameroon, Central African Republic, Cuba, Haiti, Iran, Iraq, Israel, Kenya, Lebanon, Libya, Mali, Mozambique, Myanmar, Nigeria, North Korea, Palestinian Territories, Republic of Congo, Russian Federation, Russia-occupied or annexed regions of Ukraine (including Crimea, Donetsk, Kherson, Luhansk, Sevastopol, Zaporizhzhia), Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, Zimbabwe.
+**D:5 countries** (company headquarters in these countries disqualifies from compute access): Afghanistan, Belarus, Cameroon, Central African Republic, Cuba, Haiti, Iran, Iraq, Israel, Kenya, Lebanon, Libya, Mali, Mozambique, Myanmar, Nigeria, North Korea, Palestinian Territories, Republic of Congo, Russian Federation, Russia-occupied or annexed regions of Ukraine (including Crimea, Donetsk, Kherson, Luhansk, Sevastopol, Zaporizhzhia), Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, Zimbabwe.

 **What happens if I use the compute for something other than the competition?**
 Compute is for Parameter Golf only.
 If organizers detect misuse, the participant will be banned permanently from the competition and from future compute access.